Increasing the representation of women in FT journalism

 Performance, unsurprisingly, was our biggest issue: initially, CoreNLP took between 1–2 minutes to return classifications when analysing a small paragraph.
 We removed things from our version of CoreNLP very meticulously, as if playing a game of Operation, and reduced the time to 1–10 seconds.
 This, alongside adding a load balancer with auto scaling for when memory and CPU limits were reached, gave us a version we could work with.
 The feature was then deployed to a pilot group.

 During the last six months, 991 quotes have been analysed.
-The collective data has shown only 231 (23%) of the quotes were from women.
-As the data compiles over time, we’ll be able to see if this figure increases with the implementation of the gender ratio functionality.
-Will making a gender imbalance visible prove to be an engine of change?
+The collective data has shown only 231 (23%) of the sources were women.
+As the data compiles over time, we’ll be able to see if this figure increases, giving greater clarity on the following: will making a gender imbalance visible prove to be an engine of change?
 I look forward to finding out.